Trademark Registration in South Korea country-flag-KR

 How Much Does it Cost to Register a Trademark in South Korea?

 The cost to register a trademark in South Korea is US$ 490 for the first class, plus US$ 490 for each additional class.
+The description of goods/services includes up to 20 items per class.
+Additional charges apply for each extra item.

 In South Korea, a final registration fee of US$ 700 applies for the first class and US$ 700 for each additional class.
 This payment will only be due in case of successful registration.